aditonorman/ecommerce_project/README.md

 - It uses Python, an easy-to-learn language.
 - Django scales well and is used in real-world applications, offering valuable learning experiences.

----

-<b>Why is the Django Model Called an ORM?
+# Why is the Django Model Called an ORM?

 Django’s models are called an ORM (Object-Relational Mapping) because they map database tables to Python objects.
 The ORM allows developers to interact with the database using Python code instead of SQL, making database interactions easier and database-agnostic.